|

 Publication and Intellectual Property Rights

-(ii) The project leader, or the management of the host institution, must ensure the inclusion of the UKF logo in all advertisements relating to the project.
+(iii) The project leader or Administering institution (beneficiary) must ensure the inclusion of the UKF logo in all advertisements relating to the project.

 Performance indicators

 (i) The success of the UKF can be judged mainly on success of the particular projects that were financed and supported through the Fund.
-An essential part of the project proposal is the suggestion of the key performance indicators (KPI) and an assessment of their achievements.
+Essential parts of a project proposal are key performance indicators (KPI) and an assessment of their achievements.
 Special attention will be given to KPIs in the project evaluation stage, and they will also play an important role in the monitoring of the accepted projects.

-(ii) A set of common KPIs which assesses future performance of UKF in general have also been developed.
+(ii) A set of common KPIs which assesses future performance of UKF in are the following.
 They serve as orientation for the overall success of the UKF programs.